 Q: Can FedEx P&D Routes be run absentee or semi-absentee?, what about linehaul?

-A: We will boldly say anyone claiming FedEx P&D Routes or Linehaul Runs can be run absentee knows nothing about the industry or is looking at the Buyer as a fool.
-A Buyer could be making a very poor assumption assuming FedEx P&D Routes or Linehaul Runs could be run absentee.
+A: We will boldly say anyone claiming FedEx P&D Routes or Linehaul Runs can be run completely absentee knows nothing about the industry or is looking at the Buyer as a fool.
+A Buyer could be making a very poor assumption assuming FedEx P&D Routes or Linehaul Runs could be run fully absentee.
 Depending on the level of involvement and margin erosion that will occur, some P&D Routes and some linehaul can be run semi-absentee.
 Linehaul is likely to have more of a chance being run semi-absentee given the operations, but again do not assume it is possible at all.
 Margins at semi-absentee involvement are obviously lower than those where the owner runs the day to day operations.

 Q: What expenses do I have running P&D Routes or Linehaul, seems pretty straight foward?